-- Discussion of the Atlanta Sociological Laboratory, founded by W. E. B. DuBois, and its contributions to applied sociology - Expanded Thinking Critically exercise on social and cultural capital - · Subsection on queer theory, with key term treatment - Research Today box, "Looking at Sports from Five Sociological Perspectives"
+- Opening excerpt from Alone Together by Sherry Turkle - Discussion of the Atlanta Sociological Laboratory, founded by W. E. B. DuBois, and its contributions to applied sociology - Subsection on queer theory, with key term treatment - Research Today box, "Looking at Sports from Five Sociological Perspectives"